mpchow/ExpenseTracker/README.md

 ## Notes
 - The interface is a little finicky and may not update on add or remove, however a refresh of the page will fix it.
+- The important code can be found in /BackEnd/routes/users.js and /client/src/App.js with /client/src/App.css for styling